Roger Langley - Still in control in 2020

-In 2015, 2016, and 2017 the society decided it would be good PR, due to all the problems Langley had created in the past, to tell would-be and current members that Roger Langley is 'not on the team' or is 'not involved' in the running of the society, hoping that former and would-be members would be attracted to joining the society, believing that one of the most controversial people ever to be involved in running the society was no longer involved.
+In 2015-2020 the society decided it would be good PR, due to all the problems Langley had created in the past, to tell would-be and current members that Roger Langley is 'not on the team' or is 'not involved' in the running of the society, hoping that former and would-be members would be attracted to joining the society, believing that one of the most controversial people ever to be involved in running the society was no longer involved.

 This is a lie.